Tuesday, March 28, 2023

 For companies to prove they’re carbon neutral, they need to account for their emissions in order to accurately assess their offsets.
 Companies need to look at three key emissions areas: Scopes 1, 2, and 3 emissions.

-Google is a notable company that has achieved carbon neutrality.
+Google has notably achieved carbon neutrality.
 It earned the distinction in 2007 after it matched its energy use with 100 percent renewable energy.
 Sky is the first carbon-neutral media company and has plans to be net-zero by 2030.

 In a recent survey conducted by Fortune, 58 percent of Fortune 500 CEOs said they have plans to achieve net-zero greenhouse gas emissions by 2050, if not sooner.
 That’s up from 36 percent in the previous year.